On-Campus Resources

 Student Health and Counseling (SHAC) provides quality health and counseling services to all UNM students to foster student success.
 Counseling providers are safe-zone trained and provide support LGBTQ individuals in a confidential setting.
 The Health Center also offers a Women’s Health Clinic and a Men’s Health Maintenance Program for sex-specific health needs.

-Office for Equity and Inclusion
+Division for Equity and Inclusion (DEI)

 The Division for Equity and Inclusion promotes equity for all members of the University community by leading efforts and building sustainable partnerships to transform the campus environment, in addition to fostering inclusive excellence, promoting equity, and advocating social justice; and, in this way, nurture a climate that imbues diversity as an asset.